takai/ruboty-toggle_switch/README.md

 ## API

-Use `Ruboty::ToggleSwitch::Storage` to get the state of switch from another handlers:
+Use `Ruboty::ToggleSwitch::Storage` to get the state of switch from other handlers:

 ```ruby
 storage = Ruboty::ToggleSwitch::Storage.new(robot.brain)